 Fractional shares of our common stock will not be issued to Vishay Intertechnology stockholders as part of the distribution nor credited to book-entry accounts.
-Instead, the distribution agent will aggregate all of the fractional shares and sell them in the open market at then-prevailing prices and distribute the aggregate net cash proceeds from the sale, within three business days after such sale, to each stockholder who would otherwise have been entitled to receive a fractional share of common stock in the distribution, based upon the fractional share that such holder would have been entitled to receive, after making appropriate deductions for any required withholdings for U.S. federal income tax purposes.
-See "-Material U.S. Federal Income Tax Consequences of the Spin-off" for a discussion of the U.S. federal income tax treatment of the proceeds received from the sale of fractional shares.
+Instead, the distribution agent will aggregate all of the fractional shares and sell them in the open market at then-prevailing prices and distribute the aggregate net cash proceeds from the sale to each stockholder who would otherwise have been entitled to receive a fractional share of common stock in the distribution, based upon the fractional share that such holder would have been entitled to receive, after making appropriate deductions for any required withholdings for U.S. federal income tax purposes.
+See "-Material U.S. Federal Income Tax Consequences of the Spinoff" for a discussion of the U.S. federal income tax treatment of the proceeds received from the sale of fractional shares.
 We will bear the cost of brokerage fees incurred in connection with these sales.
-We anticipate that these sales will occur within one to two business days, and these sales are required to be completed within one week after the date of the spin-off.
+We anticipate that these sales will occur within one to two business days, or as soon after the date of the spin-off as practicable as determined by the distribution agent.
 No interest will be paid from the distribution date.
 None of Vishay Intertechnology, us or the distribution agent will guarantee any minimum sale price for the fractional shares.
 The distribution agent will have the sole discretion to select the broker-dealer(s) through which to sell the shares and to determine when, how and at what price to sell the shares.
-Further, neither the distribution agent nor the selected broker-dealer (s) will be our affiliate of Vishay Intertechnology.
+Further, neither the distribution agent nor the selected broker-dealer(s) will be our affiliate or an affiliate of Vishay Intertechnology.